consler/STPL/README.md

 ### Commands:

-all - 1 argument, allocats cells to the program.
-Must always be at the first line. all 10 would give 11 cells to the program, from 0 to 10.
+all - 2 argument, allocats cells to the program.
+Must always be at the first line. all 10 20 would give 11 tapes to the program, from 0 to 10.
+Every tape would have 21 cells.

 set - 1 argument, sets current cell to an integer from -2³¹ to 2³¹